 Do you know exactly where you’ll be living?
 If you’ve already seen new space in person, great!
 But are you certain your current furniture will fit in the new space?
 Consider physical fit as well as cultural fit.
 Have you seen a floor plan, and can you imagine where your couch and bedside table will go?
 Will any items look out of place in the architectural style?
 Do you have enough furniture to fill the new space, or will you need to supplement with new, matching items when you arrive?

 > TIP: Take stock of your emotional state.
 How can you best reduce uncertainty during your transition?

 By all means, keep that statue from your grandmother, and your favorite cooking utensils.
 But when it comes to bigger items like couches and desks and bed frames, consider that it might be more stressful to wind up with the wrong furniture than to not have any at all.
 Of course, the best solution would be furniture chosen specifically for your actual space.
-Furnishr handles interior design and one-day delivery.
+Furnishr provides moving help by handling interior design and one-day delivery.
 You get all the input without any of the sweat and tears.
 How’s that for reducing uncertainty?

 So, put yourself in the mindset of future-you.
 You’ve just arrived at your new apartment, travel weary and anxious about your new job.
 Are you excited about unboxing your old furniture after a long day?
 Do you want to coordinate the shipping and unpacking of your old stuff?

 > TIP: How much energy will your travel take out of you?
 Let future-you make your furniture decisions.
 Perhaps seek moving help.